 Aside from this, you can also find swords, drinking horns, and a figure of the renowned god of thunder 'Thor'.

 All of these treasures are part of the permanent exhibition entitled 'Making of a Nation', where you can follow the journey of Iceland from 1600 to the present.
 You'll be given a smartphone that has an audio guide, explaining what's on show in the exhibition.
 There is also the possibility of a human-led guide every Wednesday, Saturday, and Sunday.

 The Museum has also had temporary exhibitions that cover The Yule Lads, Christmas Traditions, Religion & Churches, and even politics.
 The Christmas themed exhibitions usually run every year in the run-up to Christmas.

 Situated in the outskirts of Reykjavik, Heiðmörk is a conservation area that is popular with tourists and locals alike.
 It was established as a conservation area in 1950 following extensive reforestation.
 Ever since its establishment, it has expanded into a wonderful woodland.

 As of 2018, four million trees have been planted in the area with a further 200 different species of wildflower being discovered.

 The area's popularity stems from its stunning walking trails and lakes.
 Heiðmörk is home to the lake 'Elliðavatn', where many different species of birds can be seen.
 There have also been sightings of Arctic Fox in the area, though this is very rare.

-Heiðmörk is also home to Rauðhólar, otherwise known the 'Red Hills'.
-They are red pseudo-craters which are said to date back 5,200 years.
+Heiðmörk is also home to Rauðhólar, otherwise known as the 'Red Hills'.
+They are red pseudo-craters that are said to date back 5,200 years.
 If you enjoy walking and photography, then Heiðmörk is certainly an area you will want to see.